Does your teenager have trouble winding down at night?

 No one needs to do all the things, yet kids today are involved in so many activities they don’t have time to just be.

 To learn to embrace the quiet.

-Many kids need to have fewer activities or at least have some quiet time to themselves.
+Many teens need to have fewer activities or at least have some quiet time for themselves.